marioa/EidfTestDocker/README.md

 ## Docker commands

-I need to remember these
+I need to remember these:

 ```bash
 # Build a docker instance